For adults 40+ with sciatica or lower-back pain

 You risk nothing but ten minutes a day

 - 30-day money-back guarantee.
-If you subscribe and it isn't helping, email us within 30 days of your first charge and we refund it in full.
+If it isn't helping, email us within 30 days of your payment and we refund it in full.
 No forms, no interrogation.

 - Founding-member price. $39.99/yr is launch pricing - your rate stays locked for as long as you stay subscribed, even when the price rises for new members.